ttltrk/TTT/LAN/ENG/ENG.md

 He will have taken the medicine to the hospital. - Addigra el fogja vinni a gyógyszert a kórházba.
 Who will have taken my toothpaste? - Ki veszi el addigra a fogkrémemet?
 This change will have created more jobs by next month. - Jövő hónapra ez a módosítás további munkahelyeket teremt.
+The animal will have died without water. - Addigra már elpusztul majd víz nélkül az állat.
+We will have chosen this house. - Addigra már ezt a házat fogjuk választani.
+He will have decided to swim. - Addigra már az úszás mellett fog dönteni .
+My wife will have decided by tomorrow. - A feleségem holnapig eldönti.

 ```